Ginsberg Center supports your community-engaged efforts

 • Preparation: We prepare and support students and faculty and staff to create socially just community engagement experiences through advising, consulting, trainings and grants

-• Pathways: We offer multiple pathways to civic engagement & community change to encourage the development of lifelong habits of civic learning.
+• Pathways: We encourage the development of lifelong habits of civic learning through multiple pathways to civic engagement & community change

 At Ginsberg (Our Blog)